Nec0ti/To-do-list/README.md

 - **HTML:** Provides the structure of the web page.
 - **CSS:** Styles the user interface, including the dark theme.
-- **JavaScript:** Implements the functionality of the To-Do List, including DOM manipulation and handling user input.
+- **JavaScript:** Implements the functionality of the To-Do List, including Document Object Model (DOM) manipulation and handling user input.
 - **Web Notifications API:** Used for sending browser notifications.

 ## Usage